-- an individual designated by the Participant in writing on a form approved by Blue Cross and Blue Shield of Texas; - a health care Provider if the claim is an Urgent Care claim, or if the Participant has designated the Provider in writing in a form approved by Blue Cross and Blue Shield of Texas.
-However, a health care Provider may not be an Authorized Representative for the appeal of a claim; - a person holding the Participant's durable power of attorney; - if the Participant is legally incapacitated, a person appointed as guardian to have care and custody of the Participant by a court of competent jurisdiction; or - if the Participant is a minor, the Participant's parent or legal guardian, unless Blue Cross and Blue Shield of Texas is notified that the Participant's claim involves health care services where the consent of the Participant's parent or legal guardian is or was not required by law then the Participant shall represent himself or herself with respect to the claim.
+- an individual designated by the Participant in writing on a form approved by BCBSTX; - a health care Provider designated by the Participant in writing on a form approved by BCBSTX.
+For Urgent Care claims, a health care Provider may act as a Participant's Authorized Representative without the Participant's written designation; - a person holding the Participant's durable power of attorney; - if the Participant is legally incapacitated, a person appointed as guardian of the Participant by a court of competent jurisdiction; or - if the Participant is a minor, the Participant's parent or legal guardian, unless BCBSTX is notified that the Participant's claim involves health care services where the consent of the Participant's parent or legal guardian is or was not required by law, in which case the Participant may represent himself or herself with respect to the claim.

-The authority of an Authorized Representative shall continue for the period specified in the Participant's appointment of the Authorized Representative or until the Participant is legally competent to represent himself or herself and notifies Blue Cross and Blue Shield of Texas in writing that the Authorized Representative is no longer required.
+The authority of an Authorized Representative shall continue for the period specified in the Participant's appointment of the Authorized Representative or until the Participant is legally competent to represent himself or herself and notifies BCBSTX in writing that the Authorized Representative is no longer required.